motherjones/image-sidebar/README.md

 ## How it works

-Again, all we're really talking about here is a
+Again, all we're really talking about here is a a series of divs that have a thumbnail image and some text that can be linked out.
+Pretty straightforward.
+The styling contained within the index.html file should take care of lining it all up for you.

+### Modify the index.html file